Aptomi/k8s-app-engine/docs/language.md

 ## Dependency

-Defining a service and a contract only publishes a service into Aptomi, but it does not trigger instantiation/deployment by itself.
+Defining a service and a contract only publishes a service into Aptomi, but it does not trigger instantiation/deployment of that service.
 In order to request an instance, one must create a [Dependency](https://godoc.org/github.com/Aptomi/aptomi/pkg/lang#Dependency) object in Aptomi.

 When creating a dependency, one must specify `who` (or `what`) is making a request, which `contract` is being requested, and what set of initial labels is passed to Aptomi.